-We generate revenue primarily from the sale of subscriptions, which accounted for 90% and 86% of our total revenue in the three months ended January 31, 2024 and 2023, respectively, and 88% and 89% of our total revenue in the nine months ended January 31, 2024 and 2023, respectively.
+We generate revenue primarily from the sale of subscriptions, which accounted for 84% and 85% of our total revenue in the three months ended July 31, 2024 and 2023, respectively.
 Our cloud-native software offerings allow us to manage, update, and monitor the software regardless of whether the software is deployed in our public cloud environment, in our customers' self-managed private or public cloud environments, or in a hybrid environment.
-Our subscription contracts are generally non-cancellable and non-refundable.

-Historically, we primarily recognized revenue from subscriptions on a ratable basis over the contract term or on a usage basis for consumption-based arrangements.
+We primarily recognize revenue from subscriptions on a ratable basis over the contract term or on a usage basis for consumption-based arrangements.
 In addition, customers typically pay a usage-based runtime fee for production use of our C3 AI Software for specified levels of capacity.
+We also recognize revenue upon delivery to the customer for software licenses that do not require maintenance and support services.
 Customers who choose to run the software in our cloud environment pay the hosting costs charged by our cloud providers.
-In the second quarter of fiscal year 2023, we announced a new consumption-based pricing model, frequently beginning with a pilot phase which may include unlimited or limited developer access to the C3 AI Platform, one C3 AI Application and C3 AI Center of Excellence, or COE, support services.
-After the pilot phase ends, the customer has an option to convert to a month-to-month contract for C3 AI Software with a minimum fee and overage charges if the customer utilizes greater than a specified number of vCPU or vGPU hours in a month.
-Customers have the option to commit to a one-year, two-year or three-year term.
+In the first quarter of fiscal year 2023, we announced a consumption-based pricing model, beginning with a pilot phase which may include access to the C3 AI Platform, one C3 AI Application or C3 Generative AI, and C3 AI Center of Excellence, or COE, support services.
+Following the pilot period, customers either pay a monthly fee and consumption charges using vCPU and vGPU hours as the metric to calculate payment, or enter into a time-certain multi-period commitment that may include consumption charges.
 Our subscriptions also include our maintenance and support services.
 Additionally, we offer premium stand-ready support services through our C3 AI COE which is included as part of the subscription when purchased.

 We also generate revenue from professional services, which primarily include implementation services, training, and prioritized engineering services.
-Professional services revenue represented 10% and 14% of our total revenue for the three months ended January 31, 2024 and 2023, respectively, and 12% and 11% of our total revenue in the nine months ended January 31, 2024 and 2023, respectively.
+Professional services revenue represented 16% and 15% of our total revenue for the three months ended July 31, 2024 and 2023, respectively.
 Our professional services are provided both onsite and remotely, and can include training, application design, project management, system design, data modeling, data integration, application design, development support, data science, and application and C3 AI Software administration support.
 Professional services fees are based on the level of effort required to perform the specified tasks and the services are typically provided under a fixed-fee engagement with defined deliverables and a duration of less than 12 months.
 We recognize revenue from our professional services over the period of delivery as services are performed.

-Our total revenue was \$78.4 million and \$224.0 million for the three and nine months ended January 31, 2024, respectively, representing a 18% and 15% increase, respectively, compared to the same periods last year.
-Our subscription revenue grew to \$70.4 million and \$198.2 million for the three and nine months ended January 31, 2024, respectively, representing a 23% and 14% increase, respectively, compared to the same periods last year.
+Our total revenue was \$87.2 million for the three months ended July 31, 2024, representing a 21% increase compared to the same period last year.
+Our subscription revenue grew to \$73.5 million for the three months ended July 31, 2024, representing a 20% increase, compared to the same period last year.

-Consumption-based Pricing transition
+Consumption-based Pricing Transition

-We believe the transition from a primarily subscription-based pricing model to a consumption-based pricing model brought us into line with industry-standard cloud software pricing standards, making it easier and less costly for new customers to initially acquire our solutions and then increase their spending if their usage and adoption increased.
-We anticipated and announced that this transition would have a short-to-medium term negative effect upon revenue growth and remaining performance obligations, or RPO, as the average sales price was significantly reduced and the contracts often lacked a time-certain multiperiod commitment.
+We believe the transition from a primarily subscription-based pricing model to a consumption-based pricing model brought us in line with industry-standard cloud software pricing standards, making it easier and less costly for new customers to initially acquire our solutions and then increase their spending if their usage and adoption increased.
+We anticipated and announced that this transition would have a short-to-medium term negative effect upon revenue growth, as the average sales price was significantly reduced and the contracts often lacked a time-certain multi-period commitment.
+We are still in the process of working through the transition to the new pricing model.